jimfinnis/jcf12/content/research/UESMANN/index.md

 * pairs of boolean functions: UESMANN can smoothly transition between any two boolean functions in a network with two hidden neurons, the minimum required to learn any single function in a normal network (which is quite astonishing);
-* classification problems: UESMANN networks can learn to switch between detecting vertical to detecting horizontal lines as h changes, and can also learn to label handwritten digits in two different ways;
+* classification problems: UESMANN networks can learn to switch between detecting vertical to detecting horizontal lines as $h$ changes, and can also learn to label handwritten digits in two different ways;
-* robot control: in experiments on both in simulation and on a real robot, UESMANN can shift between exploration of a space to heading towards a power source as h changes, which (when h is linked to battery charge) achieves homeostasis.
+* robot control: in experiments on both in simulation and on a real robot, UESMANN can shift between exploration of a space to heading towards a power source as $h$ changes, which (when $h$ is linked to battery charge) achieves homeostasis.

 {{< figure src="outhinton.png" title="Proportion of correct networks generated for all possible boolean pairings" lightbox="true" >}}